EmilModlic/usb_dac/README.md

 ## Version 1 - RP2040 + PCM5102A

-First prototype USB DAC using RP2040 as MCU and PCM5102A as DAC.
+First version USB DAC using RP2040 as MCU and PCM5102A as DAC.

 Features:
 - Custom 4-layer PCB